 The 2017-2018 NHHSP awardees are posted here.

-Applications for the 2018-2018 school year will be available this month, December 2017.
+Applications for the 2018-2019 school year have now closed.
 Click here to learn more.

 More resources for Native Hawaiian students can be found here.